Independent regulation means greater confidence for consumers

 Alan Walker (RMC Director and leaseholder)

 Alan first lived in a leasehold property in 1999 and has been a lessee since 2001.
-Over the last 10 years he has built up a combined experience as an RMC Director across two boards, including time on each serving as Chairman.
+He has built up a combined experience of over 15 years as an RMC Director across two boards, including time on each serving as Chairman.

 Jan is a Fellow of the Royal Institution of Chartered Surveyors and a Senior Fellow of the Higher Education Academy.
 She spent twenty years working, mainly in property asset management, for a variety of institutions including a small private practice; a public sector organisation; a landed Estate; a FTSE 100 property company; and a US investment bank before moving into lecturing in Higher Education.

 Jan now portfolio works combining her property and education interests in a variety of roles.
-She teaches for the University College of Estate Management; runs her own small property and educational consultancy business; is Chief Examiner for the Institute of Residential Property Management; studies part-time for a PhD in Management and guest lectures at Essex University; and is currently working, as co-author, on the fourth edition of Property Asset Management.
+She teaches for the University College of Estate Management, University of Suffolk and Anglia Ruskin University, runs her own small property and educational consultancy business, is an examiner for the Institute of Residential Property Management and is co-author of the fourth edition of Property Asset Management.

 In addition to her professional experience of residential property, she also has personal experience of it, having been an assured shorthold tenant; a long leaseholder; and a landlord.